ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/sensitivity.rst

 Broad-band Sensitivity
 ----------------------

 For continuum observations, the bandwidth used is very broad.
 In these cases, :math:`\mathfrak{t}` and :math:`T_{atm}` can vary greatly across the bandwidth and it is no longer appropriate to simply use the value at the central frequency.
-For this reason, we have implemented an option to integrate across the band that can be activated by intialising the calculator with ``Calculator(finetune=True)``.
+For this reason, we have implemented an option to integrate across the band that can be activated by initialising the calculator with ``Calculator(finetune=True)``.
 Instead of rescaling the :math:`SEFD` term by the square root of the bandwidth, it generates an effective :math:`SEFD` by discretizing the :math:`SEFD` estimation over the frequency values from the input atmospheric tables to gain the :math:`SEFD_i` for each discrete frequency :math:`\nu_i` with bandwidth :math:`d\nu_i=0.5[\nu_{i+1}-\nu_{i-1}]`.
 The output effective :math:`SEFD` to be used in the sensitivity estimation is thus:

 .. math::
     SEFD = \sqrt{\Delta \nu/\sum_i(d\nu_i/SEFD_i^2)}